 - Proof that you live in San Luis Obispo County, e.g. the current photo IDs listed above, a recent utility bill for your residence, a recent rental or mortgage payment receipt, etc.;

-- Written documentation completed by your physician that states that you have been diagnosed with a serious medical condition and that the medical use of marijuana is appropriate and recommended;
+- Written documentation completed by your physician that states that you have been diagnosed with a serious medical condition and that the medical use of marijuana is appropriate and recommended, this must be dated within 4 months of your current application;

 - Credit cards and cash, money order, or cashiers check (payable to the San Luis Obispo County Public Health Department) are accepted.
 If you have proof of current Medi-Cal benefits, such as a current Medi-Cal card, the fees are reduced.
 All fees are non-refundable, even if you are denied a medical marijuana ID card.